jxnblk/axs/README.md

 #### Width

 - `width` - percentage width as a number from 0 - 1
+  - The `width` prop also accepts an array of numbers to map to the breakpoints - e.g. `w={[1, 1/2, 1/3]}` will set base width and widths for the first and second breakpoints.
   - `sm` - percentage width as a number from 0 - 1 from the small breakpoint and up
   - `md` - percentage width as a number from 0 - 1 from the medium breakpoint and up
   - `lg` - percentage width as a number from 0 - 1 from the large breakpoint and up

 #### Display